The Ultimate Self-drive Golden Circle Road Trip Itinerary

 3) Gullfoss Waterfall

 The final, and furthest, stop on the out-and-back Golden Circle route is Gullfoss Waterfall.
 In Winter, you’ll find the river half frozen, with vast columns of ice hanging over the falls.
 But, due to the increase in rain and snow in Winter, you’ll also see a huge amount of water still cascading over the double drop, which falls a total of 32 metres (105 ft).
 Whereas in Summer, the waterfall is framed beautifully by lush vegetation, and rainbows can often be seen dancing in the spray.
-There are informational boards along the walk, which is part path, part wooden boardwalk, so it’s perfectly easy and safe to walk along to the two look-out points.
+There are informational boards along the walk, which is part path, part wooden boardwalk, so it’s perfectly easy and safe to walk along to the two lookout points.

 Take some time to learn about Sigríður Tómasdóttir.
-Widely regarded as Iceland’s first environmentalist, this incredible woman was an Icelandic activist whose campaigning helped preserve Gullfoss waterfall, protecting it from industrialisation.
+Widely regarded as Iceland’s first environmentalist, this incredible woman was an Icelandic activist whose campaigning helped preserve Gullfoss Waterfall, protecting it from industrialisation.

-In English, Gullfoss means Golden Waterfall, which is testament to the way the sunlight reflects off the snow-scape at sunrise and sunset.
+In English, Gullfoss means Golden Waterfall, which is a testament to the way the sunlight reflects off the snow-scape at sunrise and sunset.
 Photographers should try to visit between 10:00-11:00 and 15:00-16:00 in winter for that perfect golden glow.
 The low sun casts a beautiful golden light over the Gullfoss Nature Reserve (Friðland við Gullfoss) and makes the snow sparkle.

 If you’re peckish, the Gullfoss Panorama Restaurant is a great stop for lunch.
 The tomato soup is delicious and the café has wonderful panoramic views.